marianpolek/MPColorChooseViewController/README.md

 HOW TO USE IT:

-You have to add this on view controller
+You have to add this on view controller.
+This example is in appDelegate.m file, but you can add it wherever you want

     MPColorChooseViewController *colorchoose = [[MPColorChooseViewController alloc] init];
     [colorchoose setDelegate:self];